-In this section, we’re going to go over the steps you need to take to start using email marketing to generate more traffic and sales for your Shopify store.
+Follow these steps to start using email marketing to generate more traffic and sales for your Shopify store:

 Email marketing is a highly scalable method of generating traffic and sales.
 However, to be able to scale your email marketing efforts, you’ll need to choose the right email marketing service.

 When trying to decide on the email marketing solution you’re going to use, start by considering your needs.